 - Investee companies' SPICE rating: SPICE1 stands for Suppliers&Society, People, Investors, Clients and Environment.
 This tool assesses the sustainable performance of companies.
 It integrates the analysis of economic, governance, environmental, social and societal risks and opportunities in business practices and in the products and services offering of companies.
-The analysis takes into account around 90 criteria from which a score between 1 to 5 per letter of SPICE is obtained.
-These 5 scores are weighted according to the company's most material impacts. - On the societal side: the Societal Contribution of products and services.
-The Societal Contribution metric combines the positive and negative societal contributions of a company's products and services.
+The analysis takes into account 90 criteria from which a score between 1 to 5 per letter of SPICE is obtained.
+These 5 scores are weighted according to the company's most material impacts. - On the societal side: investments with a Societal Contribution of products and services above or equal to +30%.
+The Societal Contribution2 metric combines the positive and negative societal contributions of a company's products and services.
 The methodology draws on the societal aspects of the United Nations' 17 Sustainable Development Goals (SDGs) and their 169 sub-goals (or targets).
-The methodology also includes macroeconomic and scientific data sourced from public research institutions, and from independent organizations such as the Access to Medicine Foundation or the Access to Nutrition Initiative. - On the human capital side: two metrics both addressing SDG 8 ("Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all"), as well as SDGs 3, 4, 5 and 10 for the latter: - The Happy@Work Environment rating3: the analysis framework provides a complete and objective assessment of the level of well-being at work, focusing on: purpose, autonomy, competence, working relations, and fairness. - The Good Jobs Rating which is a quantitative metric designed to assess on a scale of 0 to 100 a company's overall ability to create durable and quality jobs for all, and particularly in areas (regions or countries) where employment is relatively scarce and therefore needed to ensure sustainable and inclusive economic growth. - On the environmental side: The NEC (Net Environmental Contribution).
+Companies associated with a Societal Contribution above or equal to the selected threshold therefore make a significant contribution to one or several of these SDGs or targets. - On the human capital side, two metrics both addressing SDG 8 ("Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all"), as well as SDGs 3, 4, 5 and 10 for the latter: - Investments with a Good Jobs Rating above or equal to 55/100.
+The Good Jobs Rating3 is a quantitative metric designed to assess on a scale of 0 to 100 a company's overall ability to create durable and quality jobs for all, and particularly in areas (regions or countries) where employment is relatively scarce and therefore needed to ensure sustainable and inclusive economic growth. - Investments with a Happy@Work Environment rating4 above or equal to 4.5/5.
+The analysis framework provides a complete and objective assessment of the level of well-being at work, focusing on: purpose, autonomy, competence, working relations, and fairness. - The Fund will partially make sustainable investments with an environmental objective, based on the following criterion: investments with a Net Environmental Contribution5 (NEC) above or equal to +10%.
 The NEC is a metric that measures the extent to which a company's business model is aligned with the ecological transition and the climate change mitigation objectives.
 It ranges from -100% for businesses that are highly damaging to natural capital, to +100% for companies with a strong positive net impact.
-The NEC covers five impact categories (issues: climate, waste, biodiversity, water, air quality) by group of activities (contributing areas: ecosystems, energy, mobility, construction, production). - Investee companies' compliance with Investment Manager's SRI exclusion policy - Investee companies' compliance with the controversy analysis process of the Investment Manager - Investee companies' compliance with the PAI policy of the Investment Manager
+Companies associated with a NEC above or equal to the selected threshold therefore make a significant contribution to the ecological transition and the climate change mitigation objectives. - Investee companies' compliance with Investment Manager's SRI exclusion policy